 Grinnell College president emeritus George Drake '56 looks back on the 100-year history of Grinnell's Phi Beta Kappa chapter, Beta of Iowa.

 It wasn't real.
 We black-robed, silly-hatted seniors gathered outside of ARH to wait for the exercises of commencement to start -- which meant we were graduating.
 And none of us could believe that we were actually graduating, despite all the evidence to the contrary.
-I thought it was more likely that the whole deal was a lame practical joke.
-Our professors would wink at us when we got our diplomas, and we'd open them up to see just a big GOTCHA where a real diploma should be.

 Service is a time-honored Grinnell tradition--offering assistance to the less fortunate, to those who are least able to help themselves.

 Warren Morrow '99 and Max Cardenas '01 are great exemplars of the Grinnell tradition of innovative thinking.

 While activism is continually reinterpreted for each generation at Grinnell, Warren Morrow and Max Cardenas are part of a Grinnell tradition of innovative thinking and action that includes such exemplars as Harry Hopkins '12 and Robert Noyce '49.